 9. Track, analyze, improve.

-By this logic, a lot of fundraisers are insane!
-But you need to be diligent with your data in order to know what to change for better results.
+You need to be diligent with your data to know what you can change to get better results.

 This way, you can identify areas where you fall short.
 This enables you to try something new next year, compare results, and tweak your strategy.